 Children are to be prepared to receive the Sacrament of Reconciliation prior to receiving First Communion.
-Both sacraments are generally be received in grade two.
+Both sacraments are generally received in grade two or above.

-- Children must be attending the Parish Religious Education Program (PREP)
+- Children must be attending the Parish Faith Formation Program

 or the Basilica School of St. Paul.